-My brother’s place has the Fraser River just outside of his backyard so he’s paddled that section many times.
+My eldest brother’s place has the Fraser River just outside of his backyard so he’s paddled that section many times.
 I have paddled it a few times so lately we have been keen to explore different parts of the Fraser River.
-I have previously paddled around the northern arm so I was keen to explore the southern arm and so was Vital.
-After looking over a map I decided that a paddle from Richmond to Westham Island would be interesting and Vital and the tides agreed with me.
+I have previously paddled around the northern arm so I was keen to explore the southern arm and so was my brother.
+After looking over a map I decided that a paddle from Richmond to Westham Island would be interesting and my bro and the tides agreed with me.

 Here is also a fascinating piece on how the Fraser River played a key role in the formation of what is modern-day British Columbia.
 Though it should be acknowledged that Indigenous people have inhabited these lands long before the more recent colonization by Europeans.

 We departed from the No. 2 Road Fishing Pier and Float which was closed due to the pandemic and fenced-off when we arrived.
 We opened a section of construction fencing to get out to the dock.
 We justified ourselves because it was so early in the morning and no one was around so there was no possibility of a crowd.
 In my understanding of the virus, the pandemic restrictions are to prevent the spread of the virus which is going to be dependent on exposure time and concentration, both of which would be modulated by a large crowd.
 With a near-zero chance of spread, ourselves as pre-symptomatic transmission as the only real possibility, we felt we could bend the rules and venture out on the empty dock.